codeigniter4/CodeIgniter4/user_guide_src/source/libraries/sessions.rst

 formats used in session.save_path
 <https://www.php.net/manual/en/session.configuration.php#ini.session.save-path>`_,
 and it has most of the options hard-coded for safety.
-Instead, only absolute paths are supported for ``public $sessionSavePath``.
+Instead, only absolute paths are supported for ``public $savePath``.

 Another important thing that you should know, is to make sure that you don't use a publicly-readable or shared directory for storing your session files.
-Make sure that *only you* have access to see the contents of your chosen *sessionSavePath* directory.
+Make sure that *only you* have access to see the contents of your chosen *savePath* directory.
 Otherwise, anybody who can do that, can also steal any of the current sessions (also known as "session fixation" attack).